MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 1. Locate the physical tape that contains the version/date/time of the DPM database you want to restore.

 2. Insert the backup tape into the tape drive or library and perform a detailed inventory in the DPM console -> Management ->Libraries.
-Remember, if the DPM server you are restoring from is a different DPM server or it's a new installation of DPM on the original server, the tape will be shown as imported (not created by this DPM server).
+Remember, if the DPM server you're restoring from is a different DPM server or it's a new installation of DPM on the original server, the tape will be shown as imported (not created by this DPM server).

-3. If necessary, re-catalog the imported tape.
+3. If necessary, recatalog the imported tape.

 4. On the **Recovery** tab, locate the database data source.
 If it was from an imported tape, the recovery point will be under **External DPM tapes**.